VAISHNAVI04GUPTA/SU2/README.md

 Currently, SU2 exploits the capabilities of the **Python wrapper** to couple the C++ codebase with an external structural solver.
 To extend this functionality into Look-up table interpolation of thermodynamic data, I have worked majorly on the following subpoints:

 - Set up interpolation methods in Python using the **Scipy** library and added them to SU2 using wrapper classes.
-The validity of interpolation       function used can be verified from this [repo](https://github.com/VAISHNAVI04GUPTA/GSOC-SU2/tree/main/flamelet_data).
+The validity of the interpolation function used can be verified from this [repo](https://github.com/VAISHNAVI04GUPTA/GSOC-SU2/tree/main/flamelet_data).
 - Added Pybind11 library as a **submodule** into SU2
 - Created a linkage of passing Python functions in the wrapper to be passed as arguments in C++ functions using Pybind11.
 - A **Unit test case** showcasing the successful integration of Pybind11 to SU2 has also been added for new users.